yoramvandevelde/wp-cli_attack_object_cache/README.md

 ```

 If Patrick logs into the system once again he will execute lines in his bashrc before he sees a prompt.
 It adds the cronjob and the exploit is executed as the user Patrick.
 Maybe Patrick has passwordless sudo, maybe he doesn't.
 As it stands we now as an attacker have the same abilities as Patrick.
 This is a problem and not just Patrick's.
-We have an account on the system that can examine user databases, view configs and maybe even change some data.
+We have an account on the system that can examine user databases, view configs and more.

-In some rare cases it might be so that we don't need Patrick.
+There are some rare cases where we don't need Patrick.
 Might be so that hostingcompany X implement automatic updates of WordPress for you with a cronjob.
 These cronjobs might even be running as root:
 ```
 * 0 * * * wp-cli.phar --allow-root core update && chown -R webuser:webuser httpdocs/
 ```